 The chemical, fertilizer, power and fine chemical industry have discovered the power of APC in the last 10 years.
 Also in these industries APC is becoming more and more common.

-The benefit of APC
+The benefit of Advanced Process Control

 The list below shows the most common benefits generated by APC systems on many different industrial processes: